aosabook/500lines/data-store/chapter.md

 from the logical structure of the data
 (a binary tree in this example; the logical layer) from the contents of the key/value store
-(the association of key "a" to value "foo").
+(the association of key "a" to value "foo"; the public API).

 ### Organizational units